The Ultimate Dog-Friendly Guide to Tucson · Kinship

 • Number/size restrictions: Two dogs up to 40 pounds

-• In room: Pets shouldn’t be left unattended
+• In room: Pets shouldn’t be left unattended.

 Lodge on the Desert

-306 North Alvernon Way
+306 N. Alvernon Way

 @lodgeonthedesert

 Lodge on the Desert is a boutique, hacienda-style hotel, complete with a spa, pool, and on-site dining.
 A short 10-minute drive from downtown, Lodge on the Desert is a great place to stay if central lodging is important to you.
-As far as pups are concerned, the property offers treats and doggy bags upon check-in.
+As far as pups are concerned, the property offers treats and doggie bags upon check-in.

 Know before you go: